swisscom/PowerSponse/CONTRIBUTING.md

 1. Set a tag for the new version (e.g. "vx.x.x").
 1. Push the tag and the code changes to the repo.
 1. Add a new Github release and add release notes
-1. Publish the new module version to PowerShell gallery
-    * Make a clean folder for PowerSponse in the module path.
-    * Add the psm1, psd1, Repository.ps1, the bin folder only with versioned
-      files, the folder functions and the external help (en-us) to that PowerSponse module folder.
-    * Run the following command to publish the module to the PowerShell gallery.
-    ``` powershell
-    Publish-Module -Name PowerSponse -NuGetApiKey <apiKey>
-    ```
-1. Update release notes in PowerShellGallery

-The module is currently located at https://www.powershellgallery.com/packages/PowerSponse.